Thursday, June 13, 2024

 Bridge 33 has been aggressively trying to fill empty storefronts, and that work is starting to bear fruit.
 A Lululemon pop-up has filled the space vacated by Guess at the corner of Teller and Alaska.
 Directly across from the Lululemon pop-up is Garage Sale Vintage, a pop-up thrift store/bar.

-Meanwhile, Arvada-based Mexican restaurant Lady Nomada is renovating the space that was previously the Italian joint Brodo.
+As I mentioned above, Arvada-based Mexican restaurant Lady Nomada is renovating the space that was previously the Italian joint Brodo.
 And the old Sur La Table location on Teller has become...a Fidelity brokerage???
 Well, as I said, change is good on balance, but perhaps not in every detail.

 It's also been a busy few years for me personally, and I haven't had a much time to write this blog.
 I'm still busy, but I'm going to try and post more regularly, now that Belmar and Downtown Lakewood have come out of their pandemic lull.